A COMPLETE RANGE OF AMINO ACID AND PEPTIDE BASED FERTILISERS

 SICIT is an Italian excellence of the green and circular economy that offers a service of strategic importance for the Vicenza leather district, collecting and transforming residues into high added value products, totally biodegradable, without risks for the public health and the environment, limiting the production of waste to almost zero.
 This is the result of important investments in R&D and the contribution of its three cutting-edge laboratories.

-To further accelerate the development plan, SICIT concluded the business combination with the SPAC SprintItaly: a 100-million-euro operation that will allow to boost existing plants and laboratories and to build a new production plant in Latin America.
+To further accelerate the development plan, in May 2019 SICIT concluded the business combination with the Special Purpose Acquisition Company (SPAC) SprintItaly: a 100-million-euro operation that led to its listing on the AIM Italia and, in June 2020, on the MTA (STAR segment) and which will allow the company to continue to strengthen its plants and laboratories, as well as to build the first production plant abroad.

 ACHIEVEMENTS FOR OVER 50 YEARS

-- 2004 - Inauguration of the Arzignano plant
+- 2004 - inauguration of the new plant in Arzignano.

-- 2019 - Following the business combination with the SPAC (Special Purpose Acquisition Company) SprintItaly, the company became SICIT Group
+- 2019 - following the business combination with the Special Purpose Acquisition Company (SPAC) SprintItaly, SICIT Group is founded and in May is listed on the AIM Italia.

 OFFICES, PLANTS AND LABORATORIES